-14. Adjustments between Accounting Basis and Funding Basis under Regulations practice to the resources that are specified by statutory provisions as being available to the Authority to meet future capital and revenue expenditure.
+14. Adjustments between Accounting Basis and Funding Basis under Regulations

+This note details the adjustments that are made to the total comprehensive income and expenditure recognised by the Authority in the year in accordance with proper accounting practice to the resources that are specified by statutory provisions as being available to the Authority to meet future capital and revenue expenditure.
 The adjustments affect General Fund Balances and Reserves, Capital Receipts and Capital Grants Unapplied.